Skip to main content

 Research Instrumentation and Infrastructure

 We intend to support the campus research enterprise by collaborating with other units on campus to provide institutional support for the purchase of expensive pieces of equipment or the establishment of other infrastructure that will facilitate the research efforts of multiple investigators or groups of faculty researchers.
 The instrumentation and infrastructure matching program includes extramural applications to all federal agencies and private foundations.
 We will provide up to 20% of the total cost of the instrumentation/infrastructure to a limit of $750,000.
-We expect that additional matching funds will be provided by other campus units, ideally at a level in aggregate that equals or exceeds the funding provided by the OVCRGE.
+We expect that additional matching funds will be provided by other campus units, ideally at a level in aggregate that equals or exceeds the funding provided by the OVCR.

 Research Training Grants

 UW-Madison has excelled at training the next generation of researchers, and many of our graduate students or postdoctoral fellows go on to achieve prominence for their research in academic institutions, government agencies, or the private sector.
 One reflection of this success is that our campus is the recipient of a large number of training grants from NIH and some similar training awards from other agencies.
 Because these awards do not typically provide the full cost of tuition and fringe benefits for the trainees, we have provided funds to support those residual costs.
 Requests for these shortfall funds are coordinated through RSP during the annual account/project close out process.
-In addition, OVCRGE provides flexible funding for training related costs of 2.5% of the first year direct costs for each year of new NIH T32 awards or equivalent pre- and post-doctoral training grants from NIH and other agencies.
+In addition, OVCR provides flexible funding for training related costs of 2.5% of the first year direct costs for each year of new NIH T32 awards or equivalent pre- and post-doctoral training grants from NIH and other agencies.
 To request this flexible funding use this form.

 Research Center Grants

 Multi-disciplinary research centers bring together researchers from across the campus to pursue common goals related to a particular research problem or area of investigation.
 Such centers foster novel collaborative opportunities and are the source of some of the most innovative research on campus.
 Many of these centers obtain support from core or center grants, such as NIH P30, P50, U19, or U54 grants, or NSF grants for Science and Technology Centers-Integrative Partnerships.
-To better support our multi-disciplinary research centers and increase their competitiveness for extramural support, OVCRGE will provide flexible funds up to 10% of the first year direct costs (not inclusive of subawards), to a limit of $250,000, for each year of a new center grant award.
+To better support our multi-disciplinary research centers and increase their competitiveness for extramural support, OVCR will provide flexible funds up to 10% of the first year direct costs (not inclusive of subawards), to a limit of $250,000, for each year of a new center grant award.
 These funds must be used to support the research activities within the center.

 Multi-investigator Research Projects

 Synergies of faculty expertise and interest can lead to groundbreaking advances through collaborative research.
 These collaborations may be supported by multi-investigator research awards, such as NIH P01 grants, that bring significant resources to campus.
-In order to encourage the development of large, multi-investigator research programs, OVCRGE will provide matching funds equivalent to 10% of the first year direct costs (not inclusive of subawards), up to a limit of $100,000, for each year of new P01 or equivalent grants.
-Funds provided by OVCRGE should, in general, be equally matched by other campus units.
+In order to encourage the development of large, multi-investigator research programs, OVCR will provide matching funds equivalent to 10% of the first year direct costs (not inclusive of subawards), up to a limit of $100,000, for each year of new P01 or equivalent grants.
+Funds provided by OVCR should, in general, be equally matched by other campus units.
 Note that the intent is to match grants with a broad scope that engage multiple research groups.

 Faculty Fellowships